runwayml/processing-library/README.md

 ### Raspberry PI

-As long as you have a Raspberry PI running Processing, all you need to do is specify the IP (and optioanlly port) of the computer running the RunwayML app: that's it!
+As long as you have a Raspberry PI running Processing, all you need to do is specify the IP (and optionally port) of the computer running the RunwayML app: that's it!
-(e.g. if you computer's LAN IP is 192.168.0.12 you would initialze Runway like so: `runway = new RunwayHTTP(this,"192.168.0.12",8000);`)
+(e.g. if your computer's LAN IP is 192.168.0.12 you would initialize Runway like so: `runway = new RunwayHTTP(this,"192.168.0.12",8000);`)

 To setup Processing on a Raspberry Pi please follow the official [Get Started tutorial](https://pi.processing.org/get-started/)